-The Environmental Planning and Assessments Regulation (the Regulation) provides for charging a fee for the issue of a BASIX® certificate.
-The fee is due and payable when a Registered User requests, whether on-line or off-line, to generate a certificate.
+The Regulation provides for charging a fee for the issue of a BASIX® certificate.
+The fee is due and payable when a Registered User requests, whether online or offline, to generate a certificate.
 The fee payable is in accordance with the provisions of the Regulation or as listed in the BASIX® Schedule of Fees and Charges published on the BASIX® website.
-The Department may revise the pricing for the goods and services offered through the BASIX® Service, at any time
+The Department may revise the pricing for the goods and services offered through the BASIX® Service, at any time.

 Liability to pay

-You agree to pay all fees and applicable taxes incurred by you or anyone using your logon identity or projects registered to you and in particular, the fee required to issue a BASIX® certificate.
-Settlement of the amount payable may only be made by the methods specified from time to time on the BASIX® website.
+You agree to pay all fees and applicable taxes incurred by you or anyone using your logon identity or projects registered to you in relation to the issue a BASIX® certificate.
+Settlement of the amount payable may only be made by the methods specified on the BASIX® website.

 Credit card payments

-Whilst the Department may, under some circumstances, make provision for refunds, you acknowledge that the Department is not required to provide a refund for any reason, and that the issue by the Director-General of a BASIX® certificate is the delivery of the service for which the fee is payable.
-You will not be entitled to receive a refund for an issued BASIX® certificate that is subsequently not lodged with a consent authority or that you otherwise do not benefit from, whether such non-lodgment was voluntary or involuntary.
+Whilst the Department may, under some circumstances, make provision for refunds, you acknowledge that the Department is not required to provide a refund for any reason, and that the issue of a BASIX® certificate is the delivery of the service for which the fee is payable.
+You will not be entitled to receive a refund for a BASIX® certificate that is subsequently not lodged with a consent authority or that you otherwise do not benefit from, whether such non-lodgement was voluntary or involuntary.
 Any refunds, if provided, may be subject to an administration charge as published in the BASIX® Schedule of Fees and Charges.